eggy111/nix/README.md

 ### In Progress
 - configure waybar
-- port all configs to home-manager
+- port all configs to home-manager (this has begun! hyprland is not managed by hm!)

 ### To Do
 - configure yazi